-This course is also offered through the Center for Advanced Study in Mathematics and Natural Sciences (CASMNS).
-Please see page 75 for further information.
+Note: This course is also offered through the Center for Advanced Study in Mathematics and Natural Sciences (CASMNS).
+Contact the Natural Sciences Department for further information.

 CHEM 2389 Academic Co-op Chemistry

 Integrates on-campus study with practical hands-on work experience in chemistry.
 In conjunction with class seminars, the student will set specific goals and objectives in the study of chemistry.
 Contact the Cooperative Work Experience Office.
 3 credit hours.